Grants Policy

 4.2 Applicants will be informed in writing of the outcome of their application.

-4.3 A signed copy of ‘Conditions of Funding’ must be returned before grant is paid.
+4.3 A signed copy of ‘Conditions of Funding’ must be returned before funding is paid.

 5. Awarding